WolframResearch/WAS-Kubernetes/Documentation/API/NodeFilesManager.md

 ### POST

-Posts a new node file to the shared location.
+Use this to create a new node file to the local node files directory.
 The Content-Type of this request is `multipart/form-data`.
-We should upload a node file using `nodeFile` parameter and also provide the path in the `path` parameter.
+The `nodeFile` parameter with the file name should be provided along with the directory path in the `path` parameter (use the value of '/' for files to be placed in the root directory).
 Once the node file is successfully uploaded the API returns location of the newly created node file.
-We can upload multiple files in the same path.
-The path parameter along with nodefile name uniquely identify a nodefile location.
+The path parameter combined with node file name uniquely identifies a node file location.

 * Request